nonnontrivial/ctts/README.md

 - find all users that watch that site
 - see if the prediction met their threshold
 - send a notification in the configured way if so

+## phase three: user interface

+Users can be notified when sites are expected to have brightness above a threshold at the time of astronomical twilight.
+But what about how sites are selected in the first place?